Tai-Min/Boost-Serial-Port/README.md

 void setStopBits(stopBitsType = stopBitsType::one);
 void setBufferSize(unsigned int = 256);
 ```
-setBufferSize affects size of the internal read buffer.
+setBufferSize affects the size of the internal read buffer.
 If overflow happens, the data that appeared first will be lost<br /><br />

 ### Get parameters of the serial port
 ```cpp